chrisnoonan98675/site/xl-release/how-to/remote-script-plugin.markdown

 <li>Windows (SSH): SFTP_CYGWIN, or SFTP_WINSSHD</li>
 <li>z/OS: This option is not present, and SFTP will be used (unless overridden in the <code>remoteScript.Zos.connectionType</code> setting in the <code>deployit-defaults.properties</code> file)</li>
 </ul>
+<b>Tip:</b> The easiest way to connect to a Windows host is to use the WINRM_INTERNAL connection type.
+This requires that the XL Release server is also running on Windows.

 </td>
 </tr>
 </tbody>